codepath/android_guides/Push-Messaging.md

 ### Receiving Push Notifications

+Check out the [Receiving Push Guide](https://parse.com/docs/push_guide#receiving/Android) for a basic overview of receiving Push messages within an Android app.
+There are two basic ways to receive push notifications.

 #### Push Invoking Activity

-Check out the [Push Guide](https://parse.com/docs/push_guide#receiving/Android) for a basic overview of receiving Push messages within an Android app.
-There are two basic ways to receive push notifications.
 If you are using [advanced targeting](https://parse.com/docs/push_guide#sending-queries/Android), you can have Parse trigger a particular activity to launch.
-This is pretty straightforward but you can use a more custom approach if you need more flexibility.
+This is pretty straightforward approach to bringing up an activity when a push is received but you can use a more custom approach if you need more flexibility with how a notification is handled.

 #### Push Broadcast Receiver